 - 1) The Subfund will invest at least two thirds of its assets in equities and equity-type securities of issuers having their registered office or the major part of their business activity (i.e. achieving the majority of their revenues) in one or several country/ies of the Eurozone. - 2) Further, the Subfund may invest up to one third of its assets in equities and equity-type securities of issuers having their registered office or the major part of their business activity in one or several developed country/ies outside the Eurozone. - 3) The Subfund may also invest in issuers with a market capitalization below 3bn EUR.
 Such exposure is limited to 15% of the Sub-Fund's net assets.
-The Subfund will not invest in issuers with a market capitalization of below 0.5bn EUR. - 4) Up to 20% of its net assets the Subfund may invest in money market instruments as per paragraph h) of section 1) of Chapter 5, "Investment Restrictions", and/or in any currency and/or in other liquid assets as per Chapter 3, "Investment Policy", including listed money market instruments, investments in the foreign exchange market, callable or fixed deposits at credit institutions or other money market instruments provided the term to maturity does not exceed twelve months. - 5) On an ancillary basis, the Subfund may also invest in shares or units of Target Funds as per paragraph e) of section 1) of Chapter 5, "Investment Restrictions", (including UCITS compliant "exchange traded funds") providing exposure to the above mentioned assets.
+The Subfund will not invest in issuers with a market capitalization of below 0.5bn EUR. - 4) The Subfund may also hold ancillary liquid assets up to 20 % of the Subfund's assets in the conditions set out in Chapter 3, "Investment Policy".
+Moreover, up to 20% of its net assets the Subfund may invest in money market instruments as per paragraph h) of section 1) of Chapter 5, "Investment Restrictions", and/or in any currency and/or in other liquid assets as per Chapter 3, "Investment Policy", including listed money market instruments, investments in the foreign exchange market, fixed deposits at credit institutions or other money market instruments provided the term to maturity does not exceed twelve months. - 5) On an ancillary basis, the Subfund may also invest in shares or units of Target Funds as per paragraph e) of section 1) of Chapter 5, "Investment Restrictions", (including UCITS compliant "exchange traded funds") providing exposure to the above mentioned assets.
 Such investment will be made within the investment restrictions set out in section 5 of Chapter 5, "Investment Restrictions", establishing a limit of 10% of the total net assets of the Subfund for investments in shares or units of Target Funds. - 6) Financial derivative instruments within the meaning of paragraph g) of section 1) of Chapter 5, "Investment Restrictions", may be used for hedging purposes or in the interest of the efficient management of the portfolio and may include futures and listed options, or OTC derivatives.
 Under normal market conditions, the Subfund will mainly trade futures contracts listed derivatives and occasionally other OTC financial derivative instruments (in particular options) to gain exposure to global equity indices.
 The overall risk associated with the derivatives must not exceed the total net assets of the Subfund.
 In terms of risk calculations, the market value of the underlying instruments together with premiums paid, the counterparty's default risk, future market fluctuations and the time required to realize the positions must be taken into account.
 Derivatives acquired in order to hedge all or part of portfolio items against changes in market risk are not factored into this calculation.
-This possibility is reserved solely for cases in which the risk-reducing effect is evident and free of all doubt. - 7) The foreign currency investments of the Subfund may be hedged against the Reference Currency.
+This possibility is reserved solely for cases in which the risk-reducing effect is evident and free of all doubt.

-8) Notwithstanding the above, for tax reasons, more than 50% of the Subfund's assets will be invested on a continuous basis in equity investments in the meaning of Section 2 (8) of the German Investment Tax Act ("GITA"):
+- 7) The foreign currency investments of the Subfund may be hedged against the Reference Currency. - 8) Notwithstanding the above, for tax reasons, more than 50% of the Subfund's assets will be invested on a continuous basis in equity investments in the meaning of Section 2 (8) of the German Investment Tax Act ("GITA"):